gimballock/IntersectProblem/README.txt

 - if any dimension is non-intersecting then the overall state is non-intersecting
 - otherwise if any dimension is ambigious then the overall state is ambigious
 - finally all dimensions must be intersecting so overall is intersecting

+Thoughts on convex-hull intersection testing:

+These shapes are composed of vertices, edges and faces